mathieu-benoit/SitecoreOnAzureWebAppLab/README.md

 - October 2017
   - (In progress) Migrate this lab from Word document to this GitHub repository
-  - Replace Azure VM provisioning through the Azure DevTest Labs service by using the Azure Cloud Shell
+  - Replace Azure VM provisioning through the Azure DevTest Labs service by using the Azure Cloud Shell instead
-  - Add the new Overview section
+  - Add the new Overview section with cost estimation, etc.
   - Update references to Sitecore 9.0.0 (rev. 171002) – ARM Templates, etc.
   - Update references to Sitecore Publishing Service 2.1.0
 - June 2017